DallasSoftwareDevelopersTeamC/DSD_Team_C/README.md

 <h2 align="center">Features</h2>

 ### Inventory tracking:
-- Pin inventory items to the top of the list.
-This is useful for the products that are used the most.
+- Pin inventory items to the top of the list for easy access.
-- Filter dropdown allows users to filter by SKU, Brand, or QTY in ascending or descending order.
+- Filter inventory items by SKU, brand, or quantity in ascending or descending order.
 - Add, edit, and delete inventory items.
-- Add many items at once (via CSV file upload feature) and delete many items at once (via checkbox selection popup)
+- Upload and delete inventory items in bulk using a CSV file and a checkbox selection popup.
 ### Inventory and Orders:
-- A Preview of active orders is shown on the inventory page making it simple for the user to see everything they need from the inventory page.
+- View active orders from the inventory page.
-- When an inventory item's checkbox is selected, the items and it's corresponding orders are highlighted the same color.
-The colors alternate from one product to the next making it visually appealing to match orders in the order table to the product in inventory table
+- Highlight inventory items and their corresponding orders with the same color for easy tracking.
-- Users can edit the "target" or "reorder at" points of each product and the amount to be ordered.
+- Edit the "target" and "reorder at" points of each product and the amount to be ordered.
 ### Order automation:
-- Orders are automatically created when the target point for that order is hit.
+- Automatically create orders when an item's target point is reached.
-- Orders are also created autmatically at multiple poinits below target point (40% to 70% of stock and 0% to 40% of stock) to insure that stock stays up despite possible slow delivery times.
+- Create additional orders at multiple points below the target point (40% to 70% and 0% to 40% of stock) to maintain inventory levels.
 ### Manual Orders and Deliveries:
-- Create one time orders with desired quantity via the "order now" popup assigned to each product.
-This can be usefull if you have a busy season coming up.
+- Create one-time orders with a desired quantity via the "order now" popup.
-- Once delivery arrived, user can mark order as delivered and this send the order to the order history section of the orders page and increases the "In Stock" amount
+- Mark orders as delivered to increase the "In Stock" amount and move them to the order history section.

-<h2 align="center">Other</h2>
+<h2 align="center">Misc</h2>

 ### Installation
-- clone repo
+- Clone the repository.
-- add one .env file to Server folder and one to Client folder.
-Request contents from one of us project owners.
-Insert all env variables
+- Add an .env file to the Server and Client folders.
+Request the file contents from one of the project owners and insert all environment variables.
+Run the following commands in separate terminals:
 - cd server -> npx prisma generate -> npm install -> npm run dev
-- new terminal - cd client -> npm install -> npm run dev
+- cd client -> npm install -> npm run dev

 ### License
 This work is licensed under a <a href="https://creativecommons.org/licenses/by-nc/4.0/legalcode" target="_blank">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

 ### Acknowledgments
-Credit to Danny Thompson and Scott Thompson of Dallas Software Developers for volunteering and organizing this cohort!<br>
-They set the foundation that allowed us to build a successful application.
+Special thanks to Danny Thompson and Scott Thompson of Dallas Software Developers for organizing and volunteering for this cohort.<br>They provided the foundation that allowed us to build a successful application.